syrupy-project/syrupy/README.md

 #### `include`

-This allows you filter an object's properties to a subset using a predicate.
+This allows you to filter an object's properties to a subset using a predicate.
 This is the opposite of [exclude](#exclude).
-All the same property filters supporterd by [exclude](#exclude) are supported for `include`.
+All the same property filters supported by [exclude](#exclude) are supported for `include`.

 The include parameter takes a filter function that accepts two keyword arguments.
-It should return `true` if the property should be include, or `false` if the property should not be included.
+It should return `true` if the property should be included, or `false` if the property should not be included.

 | Argument | Description                                                                                                                                   |
 | -------- | --------------------------------------------------------------------------------------------------------------------------------------------- |